Friday 7th February 2020 from 12:15 – 13:15

 Chairperson: Prof David Hare

-This symposium is sponsored by the 4 Corners of Cardiology Meeting Partner Aspen Australia.
+This symposium was sponsored by the 4 Corners of Cardiology Meeting Partner Aspen Australia.

 Saturday 8th February 2020 from 08:00 – 09:00

-Breakfast will be provided to all attendees.
-Speaking at the symposium will be Cardiologist from the Victorian Heart & Lung Clinic, Dr Gautam Vaddadi.
+Breakfast was provided to all attendees.
+Speaking at the symposium was Cardiologist from the Victorian Heart & Lung Clinic, Dr Gautam Vaddadi.

 Dr Gautam Vaddadi